 Hence, with the rise in the internet’s popularity, user experience has gradually aligned itself with the design experience elements of these areas.
 This makes one thing clear: new UX design trends emerge as a result of the extrinsic changes that are in the air.

-Since design never evolves in isolation, let’s check out which external changes are going to cross the fence into 2019 and determine the patterns that we will observe in UX design.
+Since design never evolves in isolation, let’s check out which external changes are going to cross the fence and determine the patterns that we will observe in UX design.

 1. UX design will penetrate the haze of automation